There are five stages to releasing a Quest game.

 Upload testing

 Now play the uploaded version of your game.
-I would recommend saving, and ensuring a saved game can be loaded and looks okay, as saving and loading tend to be essentially sensitive to errors in scripts!
+I would recommend saving, and ensuring a saved game can be loaded and looks okay, as saving and loading tend to be especially sensitive to errors in scripts!

 Now get some other people to test it – you’ll be surprised at all the things they pick up that you would never have thought of.
-This is called beta-testing, and while it can be a pain, especially as you are keen to get your game out there fast, is well worth it in the long run.
+This is called beta-testing, and while it can be a pain, especially as you are keen to get your game out there fast, it is well worth it in the long run.
 A couple of bugs in your game will quickly lead to bad reviews.

 Public upload